nikolausschueler/sillynames/README.md

 * Install needed packages with `pip install -r requirements.txt`
 * Run the tests with `make test`

+### Docker issues ###

+This also contains a Dockerfile.
+With this, you can create a Docker image, run it and access the app from your host.
+But the Docker setup can not run the tests, there is a problem with PhantomJS that prevents this.
+Although it looks like you can install PhantomJS with Node/Npm, I couldn't set it up so the tests could be run.

 ### Copyright ###

 Copyright (C) 2018 by Nikolaus Schüler, nik@drnik.org.